B Angie B: Career

 In early 1991, B Angie B signed to MC Hammer's record label Bust It Records, distributed by Capitol Records.
 She released her debut self-titled album in April 1991.
-The album peaked at number 133 on the US Billboard 200 and number 12 on the US Top R&B Albums chart, selling over 137,000 copies worldwide.
-The album's lead single "I Don't Want To Lose Your Love", a cover version of The Emotions' 1976 song, peaked at number 54 on the Billboard Hot 100 and number 2 on the US Hot R&B Singles chart.
-Her second single "So Much Love" peaked at number 3 on US Hot R&B Singles chart.
-The album's final single "Sweet Thang", a cover of Rufus' 1975 song, peaked at number 52 on the Hot R&B Singles chart.
+The album peaked at No. 133 on the US Billboard 200 and No. 12 on the US Top R&B Albums chart, selling over 137,000 copies worldwide.
+The album's lead single "I Don't Want To Lose Your Love", a cover version of The Emotions' 1976 song, peaked at No. 54 on the Billboard Hot 100 and No. 2 on the US Hot R&B Singles chart.
+Her second single "So Much Love" peaked at No. 3 on the US Hot R&B Singles chart.
+The album's final single "Sweet Thang", a cover of Rufus's 1975 song, peaked at No. 52 on the Hot R&B Singles chart.
 She later toured as the opening act for Johnny Gill's tour in 1991.

 In June 1992, she appeared in the comedy film Class Act.
 She recorded a song for the film's soundtrack called "A Class Act".
-She recorded a second album which was due to be released in September 1992, however the album was shelved after she was released from Bust It Records in October 1992 after MC Hammer was disappointed with the low sales of B Angie B as well as other Bust It Records music acts Special Generation, Oaktown's 357, One Cause One Effect.
+She recorded a second album due to be released in September 1992, but it was shelved after she was released from Bust It Records in October 1992, because MC Hammer was disappointed with the low sales of B Angie B – along with other Bust It Records music acts Special Generation, Oaktown's 357, and One Cause One Effect.

 In 1995, she released a single called "It's My Life", written by Kelly Price.
-The single peaked at number 74 on the Hot R&B Singles chart.
+The single peaked at No. 74 on the Hot R&B Singles chart.
 In 2000, she left the music industry and became a real estate agent.

-In May 2012, she release a single called "I Wanna Be".
-In 2013, B Angie B signed a recording contract with Monarchy Records, a division of the Spectra Music Group.
-In September 2014, she release another single called "Love".
+In May 2012, B Angie B released a single called "I Wanna Be".
+In 2013, she signed a recording contract with Monarchy Records, a division of the Spectra Music Group.
+In September 2014, she released another single called "Love".
 In March 2016, she released a single called "Shake".
 She released her second album Stronger Than Ever on April 22, 2016.
 In 2024, she signed with label Humble Sound Records in partnership with James Artissen to release new music.

 Personal life

-She married music producer James Earley.
-The couple have a daughter.
-In July 1991, she began dating Mike Tyson, during her marriage.
-She was a witness during Tyson's 1992 rape trial.
-B Angie B and James Earley eventually divorced amicably.
+Boyd was married to music producer James Earley and had a daughter together.
+In July 1991, while married to Earley, she began dating Mike Tyson.
+She was a witness at Tyson's 1992 rape trial and eventually divorced Earley amicably.